Leymora/RainHUD/README.txt

 ------------------------------------

 1. Unzip RainHUD.zip
+2. Install all the fonts inside RainHUD\resource\fonts

-2. Place the RainHUD folder inside Program Files\Steam\steamapps\common\Team Fortress 2\tf\custom
+3. Place the RainHUD folder inside Program Files\Steam\steamapps\common\Team Fortress 2\tf\custom

-Please note that on some computers; "Program Files" may look like "Program Files (x86)"
+Please note that on some computers "Program Files" may look like "Program Files (x86)"

 Done!